Our Programs

 World Geography: Human Patterns and Interactions, Grade 12, University (CGU4U)

 This course examines how humans interact with their natural environments and with each other.
 Students will study the influence of spatial, political, economic, and social factors on settlement patterns, human migration, cultural change, globalization, and environmental trends.
-Students will use geotechnologies and skills of geographic inquiry and analysis to extend their knowledge of human geography and to identify and explain current trends and patterns, and predict future ones.
+Students will use geo-technologies and skills of geographic inquiry and analysis to extend their knowledge of human geography to identify and explain current trends and patterns and predict future ones.

 Prerequisite: Any university or university/college preparation course in Canadian and world studies, English, or social sciences and humanities